Here’s what to expect after the medication abortion:

 - You must contact the clinic if you have any unexpected hospitalizations with 30 days of the procedure.

 - PLEASE NOTE: it IS possible to get pregnant right after an abortion; you can conceive very soon afterwards if you are not using any birth control method.
 Birth control is recommended the day after you take the misoprostol (the second medication).
 If you want an IUD we can arrange the insertion appointment at our clinic.
-If you are eligible and want to get an IUD for free through the Safe Methods program, it needs to be put in within two weeks of your follow up appointment.
+If you have MSP an IUD or implant would be free and we can book you to come back for an insertion after your follow up appointment.

 Free post-abortion counselling is available by phone from the clinic for those who feel it would be helpful.
 If you experience prolonged sadness or emotional turmoil you may benefit from this counselling; there is no charge for this.
 To make an appointment for this service please call 604-322-6692 during normal clinic hours.
 We have information you may find helpful on how to cope afterwards.
 There is also a page on dealing with difficult emotions.
 Support persons can find information on how to support someone after an abortion here.